JunboS/Homework2/README.md

    dsci560H4 is the name of environment
 4. you have to activate it by running:
         `.\dsci560H4\Scripts\activate`
-5. install the dependencies for the scripts
+5. install the required package matplotlib for the scripts
         `pip install matplotlib`
 ### Execute the scripts
-by running:
+6. by running:
     `python 1a.py`
     `python 1b.py`
     `python 1c.py`

 ![q3](https://github.com/JunboS/Homework2/blob/master/q3.png?raw=true)

+7. when you are done, stop the virtual environment by running:
+         `deactivate`

 ## Compare the packages
 ### manually installed:
 matplotlib 3.3.2